 If, in the normal performance of its duties, a TDU obtains information that a customer scheduled for disconnection may qualify for delay of disconnection pursuant to this subsection, and the TDU reasonably believes that the information may be unknown to the REP, the TDU shall delay the disconnection and promptly communicate the information to the REP. The TDU shall disconnect such Customer if it subsequently receives a confirmation of the disconnect notice from the REP. Nothing herein should be interpreted as requiring a TDU to assess or to inquire as to the customer’s status before performing a disconnection, or to provide prior notice of the disconnection, when not otherwise required.

-(4) CRs requesting DNP for these previously unexecuted DNP requests must contact the TDSP to arrange and coordinate the special instructions of providing notice as required by PUCT rules and TDSP tariffs, allowing the Customer the opportunity to ameliorate the condition.
-To complete subsequent DNP requests, REPs will coordinate with their REP relations managers at each TDSP, with the exception of Oncor.
-For Oncor, CRs should contact Business Support at (888) 313-6934, or contactcenter@Oncor.com.
+(2) CRs requesting DNP for these previously unexecuted DNP requests must contact the TDSP to arrange and coordinate the special instructions of providing notice as required by PUCT rules and TDSP tariffs, allowing the Customer the opportunity to ameliorate the condition.
+To complete subsequent DNP requests, REPs will coordinate with their REP relations managers at each TDSP.

 7.6.5.4 Weather Moratoriums